-From the main train station (which its outdoor architecture is remotely reminiscent of the Prague Main Station) we went down to the city center following Elisabethenstrasse.
+From the main train station (whose outdoor architecture is remotely reminiscent of the Prague Main Station) we went down to the city center following Elisabethenstrasse.
 Green tramways (their appearance rather be classified into one of the many museums in Basel) were passing by.
 We came across the first when we arrived at the Barfüsserplatz.
 Here in the former church from the fourteenth century (the former because it was deconsecrated in the 18th century) Historical Museum is to be found.
 We did not go on tour, we just viewed in the foyer of a scale model of the city and then out various stone historical artifacts (fragments of stone slabs, statues, etc.).

 Then we walked through the local shopping street Freie Strasse, where we walked through the crowds of tourists (again, I felt like in Prague :)).
 Freely we drew up at the market square, where you can find the town hall – Rathaus – from the 16th century with a distinctive red façade.
-There was a market at that time on the square, so we walked past the stalls with cheese, sausages, flowers, cakes … feast not only for our eyes, but also for taste and olfactory cells.
+There was a market at that time on the square, so we walked past the stalls with cheese, sausages, flowers, cakes … feast not only for our eyes but also for taste and olfactory cells.

 After a while, we came to a bridge over the Rhine River, which divides the city into two parts: Grossbasel and Kleinbasel (Large and Small Basel).
 We stayed at the Great and continued its steep street called the Rheinsprung and if we suddenly found ourselves in another world.
-Far from noisy tourists and ubiquitous restaurants with front gardens, in quiet picturesque streets with charming medieval half-timbered houses, which then gave way large mansion houses with courtyards on Martinsgasse.
+Far from noisy tourists and ubiquitous restaurants with front gardens, in quiet picturesque streets with charming medieval half-timbered houses, which then gave way to large mansion houses with courtyards on Martinsgasse.

+Soon we arrived at Münster – Basel magnificent cathedral, built in the thirteenth century from red sandstone.
 Due to the ongoing mass, we couldn´t admire its interior (where, among other things, the tomb of Renaissance humanist Erasmus of Rotterdam is to be found), so we only bypassed it around.
-First we found ourselves on an open bastion Pfalz, where we could see one of the traditional rope ferries as cruising the Rhine River and carrying locals and tourists from one bank to another.
+First, we found ourselves on an open bastion Pfalz, where we could see one of the traditional rope ferries as cruising the Rhine River and carrying locals and tourists from one bank to another.

-As I wrote in the title, Basel is a city of museums, judge for yourself: besides the Historical Museum you here in quite a small area of the historic center you can find also the Museum of Antiquity, Music Museum, Museum of Architecture, Natural History Museum, Museum of Art and the Museum of Contemporary Art, Paper Museum, Museum of Doll houses, Pharmacy Museum, Jewish Museum, Museum Jean Tinguely … I would like to visit at least some of these museums, but with three small children it is unfortunately not possible (what I heard, children are in Swiss museums like the arch-enemy 🙁 )
+As I wrote in the title, Basel is a city of museums, judge for yourself: besides the Historical Museum you here in quite a small area of the historic center you can find also the Museum of Antiquity, Music Museum, Museum of Architecture, Natural History Museum, Museum of Art and the Museum of Contemporary Art, Paper Museum, Museum of Dollhouses, Pharmacy Museum, Jewish Museum, Museum Jean Tinguely … I would like to visit at least some of these museums, but with three small children it is unfortunately not possible (what I heard, children are in Swiss museums like the arch-enemy 🙁 )

 And why Basel seemed to me as a city of contrasts?
 On one side it was very noisy (all this noise was caused by trams, tourists, loud music from stores), on the other hand very silent (in particular in the almost deserted medieval streets); Basel is both modern and historic, conservative and trendy and nonconformist.
 And therefore definitely worth a visit!